 He has in-depth experience in hospital and healthcare systems operations through work in revenue cycle management, utilization management, claims adjudication, and OR optimization.
 He has worked extensively with several different EMR and corporate data warehouse implementations to configure standard order set and workflows, compliance with government and credentialing mandates, and predictive analytics for clinic and OR optimization.

-Alan Wills is Executive Director of HealtheConnection at Northeast Georgia Health System in Gainesville, Georgia, where he oversees the support and implementation of a regional health information exchange for a multi-state region of 23 counties in Georgia, North Carolina and South Carolina.
+Alan Wills is Executive Director of HealtheConnection HIE and Community IT Outreach for Northeast Georgia Health System in Gainesville, Georgia, where he oversees the support and implementation of a regional health information exchange for a multi-state region of 23 counties in Georgia, North Carolina and South Carolina.
+Alan also has direct responsibility for enterprise interfaces and integration, population health applications, and enterprise data and analytics services.
 Alan has served as Executive Director since September 2013.
+During NGHS’s implementation of Epic in 2017, Alan led the build, development and implementation of Epic’s Healthy Planet application as the population health solution for its internal ambulatory provider group as well as for community provider groups and NGHS’ MSSP ACO.
 Prior to joining the Northeast Georgia team, he served as Associate Director of Health at Georgia Tech’s Enterprise Innovation Institute where he led the collaboration with the Georgia Health Information Technology Regional Extension Center to assist primary care physicians in being meaningful users of electronic medical record.
 He also worked with healthcare providers in Georgia in developing health information exchanges and using technology to adopt new care delivery models that focus on patient-centered care and care coordination.